KABASINGAarsene/Negpod17_Farm-to-Table-_Platforms/README.md

 Implement consumer login and authentication system
 - Added secure login feature for consumers, allowing them to access the app with unique identifiers.
 Implemented authentication checks to enhance security.

+Add farmer profiles and product listings display
+- Developed data structure to store and display farmer profiles and product listings.
+Created functionality to show product options and pricing to logged-in consumers.